Born on November 20 in Pawnee, Oklahoma to Alice (Miller) and Gilbert Gould.

 Gould buys an abandoned farm and sixty acres near the farm town of Woodstock, Illinois 60 miles northwest of Chicago.

-After a year of building and remodeling the house, crops are planted and the Gould family leave Wilmette and move into real farm country.
+After a year of building and remodeling the house, crops are planted and the Gould family leaves Wilmette and moves into real farm country.
 Gould’s studio now overlooks the farmyard, alfalfa fields and cow pasture.
 Gould goes into his Tribune Tower office six days a week.
-Later, he commutes to Chicago usually driving but sometimes by train on Mondays and Tuesdays and work from his home studio the remainder of the week.
+Later, he commutes to Chicago on Mondays and Tuesdays (usually driving, but occasionally taking the train) and works from his home studio the remainder of the week.

 First use of the word “Crimestopper” appears in the Dick Tracy strip on April 30, 1947.
 Police Chief “Tiny” Hansman and Gould start an actual Crimestoppers Club in nearby Woodstock, Illinois.